Timo-Do/photobox/README.md

 Work is still in progress and I have not cleaned up my code in a while, but I'll get to that eventually.

 Timo :)

+In case you are serious about installing this piece of software, here are a couple of things you might want to install:

+cv2 (duh)
+tflite_runtime
+unclutter (for removing the cursor, put that into your crontab)